 One example of Microsoft’s integrity to this is when they were held, at their own request, in contempt of court for failing to comply with an order to give US authorities access to customer emails housed in a data centre in Dublin, Ireland.
 This demonstrates just how serious Microsoft are about security and data.
 In fact, they spend over $1 billion dollars on cybersecurity each year.

-Microsoft Azure data centres
+Microsoft Azure UK data centres

 Microsoft data centres allow companies to host their web development and data in the UK while also running the full suite of productivity apps in Office 365.
 Dynamics 365 became available through Microsoft UK data centres in 2017 and, from this point, businesses were able to take advantage of the most complete cloud solution with a comprehensive set of cloud-based business solutions.

-For example, several Azure Services have been introduced to Microsoft’s UK-based data centres; one we feel is worth highlighting is Power BI.
+For example, several Azure Services have been introduced to Microsoft’s UK-based data centres; one that we feel is worth highlighting is Power BI.
 This cloud-based business analytics service enables users to connect to, visualise and analyse data with greater speed, efficiency and understanding.
 Individuals are connected to a broad range of live data through intuitive dashboards and the platform provides interactive reports and delivers compelling visualisations to bring that data to life.

 Having data stored locally reassures businesses that any data created and managed in the platform stays in the UK.
 It also means that they can easily demonstrate regulatory and legal compliance.